verdaux/BookNotes/Phrases/Cool phrases 11.md

 - [ ] Can't relax around that
 - [ ] Silence any doubters
 - [ ] Asked the unanswerable question.
 Why?
+- [ ] There were other pleasures involved
+- [ ] In the most amusing Way